Aiden2244/beatGenerator-4/README.txt

         mode of the scale.
 These intervals are hard-coded as lists of ints, where the tonic note of the scale = 0 and every subsequent entry is how many semitones above the root the proceeding note is.
-To build the scale that the beat actually uses, add each value of the hard-coded interval to the root note value, and append it to a list called scale
+To build the scale that the beat actually uses, add each value of the hard-coded interval to the root note value, and append it to a list called scale.

     4b.
 By default, the previous step generates either the C major or C minor scale.
 To get other keys to work, add the key value determined in step 2 to each value in the scale